-For the purpose of this policy, when referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
-When we reference sexual harassment, we do so in the context of child on child sexual harassment.
+For this policy, when referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
+When we reference sexual harassment, we do so in the context of child-on-child sexual harassment.
 Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.